ZACKKYJANG/ZACKKYJANG/README.md

-# 👋 Hello, I'm Teeradech
+# 👋 Hello, I'm Teeradech Hewchaiyaphum

-## 💻 Position
-- Junior Developer
-- Backend Developer
-- Android Developer
+A motivated Computer Science student from Kasetsart University, Sriracha Campus, with a strong interest in Front-End development.
+Highly responsible, detail-oriented, and committed to continuous learning and improvement.
+Eager to apply and grow skills in modern web technologies to create clean, user-focused interfaces.

 ## 🛠 Skills
 ### Programming Languages